As You Were

 "Looks like Scott will be fine," she said, walking over to him.
 "He wasn't quite as bad as he looked."

 "He's such a twat," Harry seethed.

-"Are you going to go yell at him?" she said hopefully.
+"Are you going to go shout at him?" she said hopefully.
 It was sometimes nice to see Harry assert himself when it came to Scott (and, as a side bonus, an angry Harry was an extra attractive Harry, with his lean muscles tense and his green eyes flashing).